 We took a classic weatherboard cottage located in St Kilda with a council Heritage Overlay and removed the previous 1980s extension to the rear.
 The two front bedrooms and bathroom on the ground floor, being part of the original main area of the house, was retained.

 The planning restraints meant that careful consideration was given to how the upper-level area of the addition sat within the streetscape.
-The current ground floor footprint was utilised without pushing further back into the rear of the small site of 140m2.
-The brief was to add a master bedroom, ensuite, WIR and an east-facing deck on the upper level and to refurbish the ground floor bathroom, new kitchen and to utilise the small area of land to the northeast.
+The current ground floor footprint was utilized without pushing further back into the rear of the small site of 140m2.
+The brief was to add a primary bedroom, ensuite, WIR and an east-facing deck on the upper level and to refurbish the ground floor bathroom, new kitchen and to utilize the small area of land to the northeast.
 This is where things got interesting.

-Because the site tapered, becoming narrower to the rear and the proposed building was to utilise
+Because the site tapered, becoming narrower to the rear and the proposed building was to utilize

 this valuable unused space, it meant that none of the gutter line, roof ridge and internally, the ceiling and wall junctions were parallel to each other or horizontal.
 The geometry applied ensured that the upper-level façades presented symmetrically to each end of the property.
 A couple of the builder’s carpenters who set out the framing had minor existential crises.
 Ironically, all this was very carefully worked out so no one would actually notice the unusual form.